 Temporary Exhibits at the Museum

-Temporary exhibits at the museum focus on particular aspects of Monet's techniques, life or times, and provide intriguing insight into the artistic and personal influences behind the artist's beloved body of work.
+Temporary exhibits at the museum focus on particular aspects of Monet's techniques, life or times, and provide intriguing insight into the artistic and personal influences behind the artist's acclaimed body of work.
 Recent exhibits have focused on neo-impressionist painters such as Seurat, who perfected techniques of pointillism.